kyma-project/community/collaboration/sig-core/proposals/image-name-consolidation.md

       └- main.go
 ```

-> The `cmd`-folder is not required, but good practise.
-If a components source code can only be used to create one single binary, it is also ok to put its `main`-function in a file called main.go on the root-level of the components folder
+> The `cmd` directory is not always required, but it is good practice to use it.
+If a component's source code can be used to create only a single binary, it is also ok to put its `main` function in a file called `main.go` on the root-level of the `components` folder.

 Tests are stored in the `test` folder following [this](https://github.com/kyma-project/community/blob/master/collaboration/sig-core/proposals/test-folder-consolidation.md) proposal.